zatsepinvl/effective-craft/books/clean-coder.md

 - Performed by everyone manually.
 - Ensure that system behaves well under human operation.
 - Give a way to creatively find as many bugs as possible.

+### 9. Time Management
+#### Meetings
+- Meetings are necessary and huge time wasters.
+- Meetings spend not only your time but also your project's time, your employer's time, your employer's  money.
+- Remember that it's only you who is responsible for managing your time.

+##### Declining
+- You should politely resist attending meetings that don't have an immediate and significant benefit for your job you are doing now.
+- Ask your team and manager for help to decide whether you should attend a meeting.
+- One of the most important duties of your manager is to keep you out of meetings.

+##### Leaving
+- When the meeting gets boring, leave.
+Find a way to politely exit that meeting.

+##### Have an Agenda and a Goal
+- :tbd